 Rob "Griz" Ginieczki is the man behind Griz Guides.
 With a passion for everything outdoors, good chance you will find me off adventuring.
 As the seasons change, so do my pursuits.
 Living in Colorado puts me a short distance to a desert slot canyon or a high mountain Elk hunt.
 I have been riding and racing mountain bikes for over 25 years.
 I competed in the first ever 24hr MTB race, the 24hrs of Canaan, in West Virginia.
 I was was able to enjoy the last 24hrs of Moab, taking first place in the Mens open 4-man division.
 Mountain riding has taken me to some of the most amazing places in the US and I continue to enjoy 50+ mile Enduro rides on a regular basis.
 I have designed, built and continue to maintain trail as my contribution to the mountain biking community and my detailed mountain bike guidebooks are an extension of my passion on 2-wheels.
 My guidebooks are self-published with gives me incredible artistic freedom.
 Being an indie self-published author is one of the most rewarding accomplishments.

-As a seasoned and diverse climber of over 25 years, my experiences range from a self-guided summit on Denali to long ice routes in the Canadian Rockies, Desert towers and bold expanses of Colorado granite.
+As a seasoned and diverse climber of almost 30 years, my experiences range from a self-guided summit on Denali to long ice routes in the Canadian Rockies, Desert towers and bold expanses of Colorado granite.
 Trad, Sport, Rock, Ice, Mixed, Big Wall, Alpine, I continue to enjoy it all.
 Although I engage all disciplines, I feel I excel at Ice climbing, leading ice in the WI6 range.
 I have competed in numerous Ice/Drytool comps including: Bozeman Ice Festival, Ouray Ice Festival and the Vail/Teva/Eddie Bauer Winter Games.
 I continue to develop routes and have numerous routes on the rock, ice and mixed terrain, in a handful of states.
 My climbing skills pour over in to the canyoneering realm, with many descents in UT and AZ.
 My climbing guide, Ice Climbing Pennsylvania, was not only an eye-opener to me but countless ice climbers along the Eastern US.
 Like my MTB guidebooks, its truly and extension of my soul.